Schwenger/House-Of-Tweets/tools/PoliticianPhotoMiner/README.md

 This file tries to document what each file is supposed to do.

-Intermediate results (roughly 60 MiB) are stored in the `cache` submodule.
+Intermediate results (roughly 60 MiB) and all raw image files (roughly 3.6 GiB) are stored in the `cache` submodule.
 So instead of running `crawl-*.py` from scratch, please contact me for access to it, to go easy on their websites.